 What Ingredients Do You Need To Make Dark Choc Coconut Bites?

-All you need to make these delicious puffed rice choc bites are dark chocolate or dark compound, mamra or puffed rice, peanuts, chilli flakes, and some desiccated coconut.
+All you need to make these delicious snacks with rice that has been puffed are dark chocolate or dark compound, mamra or puffed rice, peanuts, chilli flakes, and some desiccated coconut.

 How To Make Dark Choc Coconut Bites?